Scrutinizing the data quality of B2B marketing leads

 Get A Full Preview of B2B Marketing Leads

-It’s a common practice for lead vendors to send you a preview data set to illustrate the quality of their database.
+It’s a common practice for lead vendors to send you a preview data set to illustrate the quality of their B2B marketing database.
 Preview data usually has no name or contact information.
 But it often contains job, company, and industry information.
 The preview is often a small subset of a few hundred to a few thousand contacts.
 It can even contain organizational hierarchies.

 That’s not good enough.